Beramos/dotfiles/README.md

 # dotfiles

-Locally, this a central folder of all my "dotfiles".
+Locally, this is the central folder for all the "dotfiles".
-The dotfiles are distributed through symbolic links.
+The dotfiles are distributed through symbolic links to their respective folders.